 This (The Best Ever) Banana Bread is everything banana bread should be: great banana flavor without being heavy or slimy, and light in texture without being dry.
 I also add a sprinkle of raw sugar to the top of mine just before baking for a sweet crunch.
 (I save that part for last...my kids eat it first.)

 We eat quite a bit of banana bread at my house.
-It seems like the kids only do their part to eat the bananas (that they asked for) about 2/3 of the time.
-So, 1/3 of the time, the overripe, questionable-looking bananas need to meet another fate.
-Every so often I’ll make a Mocha Banana Cake or Banana Bread Cinnamon Rolls, but more often than not, I whip up this recipe.
-It’s pretty quick and easy, and my kids are happy to have it for breakfast.
+It seems like the kids only do their part to eat the bananas (that they asked for) about ⅔ of the time.
+So, ⅓ of the time, the overripe, questionable-looking bananas need to meet another fate.
+Every so often I'll make a Mocha Banana Cake or Butterscotch Banana Muffins, but more often than not, I whip up this recipe.
+It's pretty quick and easy, and my kids are happy to have it for breakfast.

 The recipe does call for buttermilk, but if you don't have any on-hand, there are instructions for a quick substitution using vinegar or lemon juice and milk in the recipe notes.